sripberger/gene-lib/README.md

 	- **async.getFitness**: Setting for chromosome `#getFitness` operations.
 	- **async.crossover**: Setting for chromosome `#crossover` operations.
 	- **async.mutate**: Setting for chromosome `#mutate` operations.
+- **onGeneration**: A function that will be invoked after each generation, including the 0-th generation.
+Receives an argument indicating the current state of the algorithm, in the same format as the final result, described above.

 ## Class-Level Settings